 If a charity is registered, or could be registered, with an additional charity subtype, it is not a Basic Religious Charity.

-The ACNC Act sets out 14 categories or 'subtypes' of charity that the ACNC can register.
-These are based on its charitable purpose.
-Your charitable purpose is the reason your charity was set up, or what your activities work towards achieving.
-Charity subtypes include:
+There are 14 categories or charity 'subtypes' that the ACNC can register.
+These are based on a charity’s charitable purpose.
+A charitable purpose is the reason a charity was set up or what its activities work towards achieving.

-A religious charity's activities may seem to fit another charitable purpose.
+In some instances, a religious charity's activities may seem to fit a charity subtype other than ‘advancing religion’.
 However, if those activities are only done to further the purpose of advancing religion, the charity may still be eligible to be a Basic Religious Charity.

-For example, religious education as part of promoting religious principles in a religious community is not likely to be a separate charitable purpose (advancing education), compared with setting up a separate school, which is likely to be a separate charitable purpose.
+For example, religious education as part of promoting religious principles in a religious community is unlikely to be a separate charitable purpose (advancing education), compared with setting up a separate school, which is likely to be a separate charitable purpose.